 The score received by this index is 360, which places it at the same level as countries in the Latin American region such as Guatemala, Venezuela, Bolivia and Paraguay.
 Compared to Spain’s results, it is ranked 33rd.

-Recently, an event brought together leading figures in the field of business digitalisation.
+Recently, an event brought together leading figures in the field of business digitalization.
 It included statements such as those of Iván Mejía, Vice President of Logistics of the Ramos Group, who declared that in order to respond to the current unexpected situation they had to “be fast, agile and flexible […]”, achieving this thanks to technological advances.

-It is also worth highlighting the words of Gilberto Abreu, IT Portfolio Services Manager at Nestlé, who emphasised that “it is key to be able to eliminate paper and build a trusted technology”, adding the importance of improving electronic payment processes.
+It is also worth highlighting the words of Gilberto Abreu, IT Portfolio Services Manager at Nestlé, who emphasized that “it is key to be able to eliminate paper and build a trusted technology”, adding the importance of improving electronic payment processes.

 On the other hand, the American Chamber of Commerce (AMCHAMDR) held the seminar-colloquium “The Digital Transformation of the Dominican Republic: a public-private-academic effort“.
 In it, its Vice President, David Fernández, stressed the importance of the unification of efforts by the public sector as a provider of infrastructure, the private sector as a developer of innovation and academic institutions as promoters of talent.

-Digital evolution of Dominican public organisations
+Digital evolution of Dominican public organizations

 As we have just mentioned, the role of government entities is key to the digital development of the Dominican Republic.
 The government is aware of this and for this reason has launched various initiatives in this regard, including the Digital Republic project, which aims to reduce the digital divide in Dominican society to a minimum.

-This includes, among others, actions such as the online processing of administrative procedures such as the payment of taxes at the General Directorate of Internal Taxes, the payment of traffic fines, company creation, public procurement, application and renewal of licences and identity documents, etc.
+This includes, among others, actions such as the online processing of administrative procedures such as the payment of taxes at the General Directorate of Internal Taxes, the payment of traffic fines, company creation, public procurement, application and renewal of licenses and identity documents, etc.

 It is also worth mentioning that the Dominican Republic is the first country in the Caribbean and Central America in terms of e-participation of its citizens, as revealed in a report published by the United Nations.